schnow265/schnow265/README.md

 ---

 Currently, I am working on several projects, including [Sketchbook](https://github.com/schnow265/Sketchbook/), a project in active development, [Order of the Titans](https://github.com/schnow265/Order-of-the-Titans), an archived attempt to make a mod.
 May get a rebuild.
 Additionally, I have created a __German__ [HTML + CSS CheatSheet for webpages](https://github.com/schnow265/Cheat-sheet-of-Webpages) and will continue to update it when I can.
-My recent Addition to my Profile are [The MD Files](https://github.com/schnow265/the_md_files), where I write my opinions on Video Games, Books, and Music.
 Need some random Python Scripts?
 Look no further than [random-stuff](https://github.com/schnow265/random-stuff).

 ---